Immigration, Residency, & Work Visas

 - Foreign nationals of exceptional ability in the sciences, arts or business

-- Foreign nationals that are advanced degree professionals
+- Foreign nationals who are advanced degree professionals

-- Qualified alien physicians who will practice medicine in an area of the U.S. which is underserved.
-Read more about this particular program.
+- Qualified alien physicians who will practice an underserved area medicine in the U.S. Read more about this particular program.

 EB-3 Skilled or professional workers